akaizn-junior/keylani2/README.md

 * Play with Keylani on [Glitch](https://keylanijs.glitch.me/)
 * Check out the dev version here [https://keylanijs.glitch.me/](https://keylanijs.glitch.me/dev.html)
 * Clone the repo on [Github](https://github.com/verdebydesign/keylani.git) and run the demo locally

+## Builds and versions

+* Keylani nano build: supports adding binding with functions only, such as 'bind' and 'map'
+* Keylani grande build: supports nano and adding bindings with html dataset, with 'data-keybind' and 'data-keylabel'
+* Both nano and grande build offer dev and prod versions, for testing and production use respectively
+* Access different builds and versions via a cdn or locally by the path: ```.../keylani2/dist/[version]/[build]/[keylani.js|keylani.min.js]```

 ## Shout outs